Marshall Islands Government

 Etymology- history of name named after British Captain John MARSHALL, who charted many of the islands in 1788

-Government Type presidential republic in free association with the US
+Government Type mixed presidential-parliamentary system in free association with the US

-Capital Name Majuro; note - the capital is an atoll of 64 islands; governmental buildings are housed on three fused islands: Djarrit, Uliga, and Delap
+Capital Name Majuro; note - the capital is an atoll of 64 islands; governmental buildings are housed on three fused islands on the eastern side of the atoll: Djarrit, Uliga, and Delap

 Capital - geographic coordinate 7 06 N, 171 23 E